MartynaIwaniec/hangmanUG/README.md

 - If you enter a letter which you have already guessed, you will see **Już użyłeś tej litery!
 Wpisz nową!** as well as a list of the letters that you have already tried.

-- If you enter more than 1 letter, you will get a message saying **Wpisz tylko jedną literę.**.
+- If you enter more than 1 letter, you will get a message saying **Wpisz tylko jedną literę.**

  Continue to enter letters until you will see the complete world.
 The program will congratulate you on your win by printing **Brawo!
-Wygrałeś!**.
+Wygrałeś!**

+- You can also guess by typing the whole word!
+If you guess right, you will win the game.
+If you guess wrong, you will see **Wpisz tylko jedną literę.**

 Then, the program will ask you to enter your name in order to save it to the winners list.
  ![alt text](https://i.imgur.com/6RmGuyE.png)